sgraham/sgraham.github.io/_posts/2024-12-22-worked-example-of-copy-and-patch-compilation.markdown

 sense (?).
 Or was at least more fun!

-In any case, I have been grappling on-and-off with that enjoyable black hole of a project, but it's still deep in "not working yet" phase.
+In any case, I have been grappling on-and-off with that enjoyable black hole of a project, but it's still deep in the "not working yet" phase.

 Along the way [I had a
 vision](https://scot.tg/2024/12/20/60-fps-compiler/) that I'm sure is